We all struggle, don’t we? Even the best marriages hit bumps in the road and did we ever last week!

 At the 5 Love Languages Seminar, Bill’s primary language, we learned, are “acts of service” and my language is “words of affirmation.”
 So as I reflected back, I could see clearly that Bill primarily shows me his love and is how he shows Christ’s love to others!
 After the course, I made a concerted effort to primarily show Bill his language of love by having a servant’s heart with him.

-Bill did not seem to understand my language of love.
-For some reason, he is just not wired to say “words of affirmation.”
+Sadly, Bill did not seem to grasp my language of love.
+For some reason, he is just not wired to say or RECEIVE “words of affirmation.”
 I think there is something in his childhood that has made him a bit “jaded” towards words of affirmation!
 We need to work on this, but then, I think God is at work there!!!